bennington-hardware-hacking-2019/pos_system/README.md

-# Customized Raspberry Pi based Point Of Sale System
+# Automated Point of Sale System using NFC

 ![](demo.gif)